This concert has already taken place!

 Concert tickets for the Grand and Recital Halls authorise a visit to the Plaza from two hours before the start of the concert or event.
 Visitors to the Kaistudios require a separate Plaza ticket to visit the Plaza.

-The Grand Hall foyer opens its doors 90 minutes before the start of concerts; the Recital Hall foyer opens 60 minutes before the start of concerts.
-The bars in each foyer open at the simultaneously.
+The foyers of the Grand Hall an the Recital Hall open its doors 90 minutes before the start of concerts.
+The bars in each foyer open simultaneously.

 Admission into the halls begins 30 minutes before the start of the concert or event.